Emgrand: Concept cars

 A concept of the Emgrand GE limousine car was unveiled at 2009 Auto Shanghai autoshow, with a refined version later shown at the 2010 Beijing Auto Show.

-Emgrand unveiled three new concept cars at the 2012 Beijing Auto Show - the EX8, EX9 and GE.
+Emgrand unveiled three new concept cars at the 2012 Beijing Auto Show – the EX8, EX9 and GE.

 Emgrand unveiled the KC concept car at the 2013 Shanghai Auto Show, a Mid-size sedan previewing the Emgrand EC9 production model.
 Due to the discontinuation of the Emgrand brand one year after, the production model was sold under the Geely brand as the Geely Borui.

 Production

 Emgrand vehicles were principally assembled at the Geely plant in Ningbo, Zhejiang.

 Sales

-Around 110,000 Emgrand vehicles were sold in China in 2011, a 50 per cent increase on 2010.
 203,491 Emgrand vehicles were sold in China in 2013, making it the 23rd largest-selling car brand in the country (and the eighth largest-selling Chinese brand).